ChromexUnderscore/OriginsTweaks/README.md

 # OriginsTweaks

 This Datapack overhauls the vanilla Origins Mod by adding:

 + New active Powers
 + New passive Powers
 + Ambience Sounds
 + Hurt Sounds
 + Retreat Sounds
 + Death Sounds
++ Automatic adding and joining of Origin specific Teams
 + Origin-Specific Archievements (Planned)